HassellHoff/Datastory/index.md

 ### Stock data

-***The Data:*** The Tesla stock price data was imported from Yahoo Finance.
+***Basic info:*** The Tesla stock price data was imported from Yahoo Finance.
 The data has the high, low, open, close, volume and adj close values. '

 ***Preprocessing:*** The dataset's start and end dates were adjusted to match with the quote data